BoxingBytes/BoxingBytes.github.io/_posts/writing/2025-11-02-IntroducingCommons.md

 ---
 layout: post
-title: Building the Harvest Commons — a minimal MARL society in C
+title: Building a minimal multi agent society
 tags:
     - blog
     - writing
     - highlight
 ---

-# Goal for this article

-The goal of this post is to introduce the first version of **Harvest Commons**, a multi-agent environment built in C and interfaced through [pufferlib](https://puffer.ai/).
-This environment is designed to explore how agents survive, compete, and cooperate when facing a shared renewable resource — a simplified simulation of a **common-pool resource economy**.
-I already did implement & wrote about a barebone version of this.
+I introduce the first version of a multi-agent environment built in C and built on top of [pufferlib](https://puffer.ai/).
+This environment is designed to explore how agents survive, compete & cooperate in a complex environment across different incentives.
+I already wrote about a barebone version of this [here]({% post_url 2025-03-27-buildCenv %}).
 This time, I intend to gradually evolve the environment.

-We’ll start small: four agents, one biome, one regrowing resource, one rule — don’t die.
+This can be applied to a wide range of real-world problems.
+In video-games, you might want to evolve a stable, rich environment where NPCS have organic behaviors.
+In smart-city, economy, logistics, you can simulate your system and look at what incentives produces the desire behaviour.
+This can be used to study the emergence of collective intelligence, and more.

 # The Core Problem

-Imagine four agents dropped into a world with limited, regenerating food.
+We’ll start small: four agents, one regrowing resource, one rule — don’t die.
+They are dropped into a world with limited resources.
 They need energy to survive, but the food grows slowly.
-Do they:

-* Coordinate to harvest sustainably?
-* Compete and deplete the resource?
-* Free-ride while others do the work?

-This mirrors real-world dilemmas: fisheries, forests, public infrastructure.

-# The idea

-The Harvest Commons is a minimal world to study **emergent cooperation** and **resource sustainability**.
+Under what incentives do they manage to find a stable system, where every agent get its own share of the resource without depleting the environment?
+What solutions do these agents find to inherent problems of this world?

 Each agent loses 1 HP per step, and dies at 0 HP.
 To survive, agents must **collect food**, store it, and **eat** when needed.
 Food regrows over time in its biome, but can be depleted if agents overharvest.

-This setup creates a simple tension: should an agent act greedily now, or conserve resources for later?
 The environment is intentionally minimal to isolate survival dynamics before adding social mechanisms.

 # Mechanics